 Athena Infonomics is beginning a new chapter of collaboration with the Government of Andhra Pradesh and the Gates Foundation to strengthen primary-sector systems through data, intelligence, and farmer-centric innovation.

-This week, the Athena Infonomics team and the Gates Foundation India, met Shri B. Rajsekhar, I.A.S., Ex-Officio Special Chief Secretary to Government, Agriculture and Cooperation Department, Government of Andhra Pradesh, Shri Dr. Manazir Jeelani Samoon, IAS, Director of Agriculture, Government of Andhra Pradesh and agri-allied sector department heads, to initiate a state-led initiative that reimagines Rythu Seva Kendras (RSKs) as AI-enabled decision intelligence hubs serving small-scale and tenant farmers across agriculture, horticulture, livestock, and fisheries sectors.
+A meeting between the Athena Infonomics team and the Gates Foundation India, with Shri B. Rajsekhar, I.A.S., Ex-Officio Special Chief Secretary to Government, Agriculture and Cooperation Department, Government of Andhra Pradesh, Shri Dr. Manazir Jeelani Samoon, IAS, Director of Agriculture, Government of Andhra Pradesh and agri-allied sector department heads, marked the initiation of a state-led initiative to reimagine Rythu Seva Kendras (RSKs) as AI-enabled decision intelligence hubs serving small-scale and tenant farmers across agriculture, horticulture, livestock, and fisheries sectors.

 Aligning with the state’s Swarna Andhra@2047 vision, driving 15% annual growth rate in the primary sector through data-driven decision-making, climate resilience, and market-oriented pathways promoting sustainability and inclusion—the partnership harnesses artificial intelligence and advanced analytics to democratize access to precise hyper-local insights.
 The collaboration transforms RSKs from administrative service units into dynamic, tech-powered problem-solving units that deliver hyper-localized, real-time advisories on crop health, pest alerts, optimal input application, livestock management, fisheries practices, and market opportunities—tailored specifically for the smallholder and tenant farmer context.